Baring-Gould meets Mahler and Vaughan Williams!

-The Wren Music Orchestra conductors, Becki Driscoll, David Faulkner and Jon Dyer, planned a very special event with guest tutor conductor Jon James.
-Jon is based in Bristol and has worked with all Wren’s conductors refining their conducting skills.
+The Wren Music Orchestra Leaders, Becki Driscoll, David Faulkner and Jon Dyer, planned a very special event with guest tutor professional conductor Jon James.
+Jon is based in Bristol and has worked with all Wren’s music leaders developing music skills and their conducting skills.

 The theme for the day was “The Lark in the Morn” and groups worked as a large ensemble, as smaller groups and finally a creative music workshop - all inspired by this quintessential English Folk Song from the Baring-Gould Collection.

-The first session of the day saw the entire ensemble learning two versions of The Lark in the Morn under Becki’s direction, before splitting into three groups – Jon leading an Irish reel (The Dawn), Becki going back to the 18th Century with a Playford Tune, and David leading a ‘Brawl’ (a medieval dance and tune).
+The first session of the day saw the entire ensemble learning two versions of The Lark in the Morn under Becki’s direction, before splitting into three groups – Jon leading an Irish reel (The Dawn), Becki going back to the 18th Century with a Playford Tune, and David leading L'Alouette, a 16th Century bransle from Lorraine in France.